bchainhub/foxar-docs/versioned_docs/version-1/tutorials/create2-tutorial.md

 > ℹ️ **Note**
 >
 > Recall that all the params passed to the `computeAddress` function are 32 bytes long, and are stored in memory as 32 byte values.
 However
-> an address in Solidity is 20 bytes long, and is stored in memory as a 32 byte value, where the first 12 bytes are replaced by 0s.
+> an address in Ylem is 20 bytes long, and is stored in memory as a 32 byte value, where the first 12 bytes are replaced by 0s.
 > Therefore, when we need to skip 12 bytes to point to the actual address.

 5.`let start := add(ptr, 0x0b)` creates a new variable `start` that points to the memory location `ptr + 0x0b`, i.e. `ptr + 11 bytes`.